TeCoEd/Astro_Pi_2/README.md

 Run the Astro MP3 final Python program

-Read the instructions and enjoy
+Read the instructions document and enjoy